djalbat/easy/README.md

 - `offMouseOut(handler)`
 - `offMouseMove(handler)`

-The `window` singleton, but not the `document` singleton, has the following methods:
+The `Window` class, but not the `Document` class, has the following methods:

 - `onResize`
 - `offResize`

+Remember that the `Window` and `Document` classes are exported as singletons.

 ## Contact